danwing/referee/draft-wing-settle-referee.md

 * handles unique names for servers (e.g., router-abcdef123456.local),

-* implemented almost entirely by client software and a Referee server (which is an HTTPS server serving files and management interface to add new name and public key), so servers on the local domain need only avoid changing their public keys to participate in the Referee system,
+* the client validates a server is authorized on the local domain via an HTTPS query to the (Referee) server on the local domain, rather than a signed certificate,

+* can operate without changes to servers on the local domain, provided server does not change its public key, and

-* Servers that want to participate in the Referee system can change their public keys periodicially and inform the Referee, which allows clients to automatically handle those public key changes.
+* Servers that participate in the Referee system can change their public keys periodicially and inform the Referee, which allows clients to automatically handle those public key changes.